-Ira Weinstein serves as CohnReznick’s Managing Principal – Real Estate, Cannabis Industries, where he oversees the advisory, assurance, and tax services pertaining to both industries.
-His role is to develop and execute strategy that grows the capacity and capability of the firm’s resources dedicated to these industries for the benefit of our clients, our people, and our communities.
+As CohnReznick’s Managing Principal – Real Estate Industry, Ira oversees the advisory, assurance, and tax services pertaining to the industry.
+His role is to develop and execute strategy that grows the capacity and capability of the firm’s resources dedicated to this industry for the benefit of our clients, our people, and our communities.

 The real estate practice includes the community development platform (all tax credits, public finance and affordable housing), commercial real estate, and construction.
 CohnReznick works with the full spectrum of real estate industry stakeholders including developers, institutional investors, private equity firms, lenders, asset management companies, REITs, and construction companies.
 The firm provides project finance and consulting, audit and tax regulatory services, and helps many of these companies improve financial processes, implement technologies, and employ best practices in process redesign.